 - 3.2 Competency Areas, Educational Goals and Objectives - 3.2.a.
 The program's educational goals and objectives must support achievement of the residency's purpose. - 3.2.b.
 The following competency areas and all associated educational goals and objectives4 are required by the Standard and must be included in the program's design: - (1) patient care; - (2) advancing practice and improving patient care; - (3) leadership and management; and, - (4) teaching, education, and dissemination of knowledge. - 3.2.c.
 Programs may select additional competency areas that are required for their program.
 If so, they must be required for all residents in that program.
-Elective competency areas may be selected for specific residents only. - 3.3 Resident Learning - 3.3.a.
+Elective competency areas may be selected for specific residents only.

+3.3 Resident Learning

+3.3.a.
 Program Structure

-- 3.3.a.(1) A written description of the structure of the program must be documented formally. - 3.3.a.(1)(a) The description must include required learning experiences and the length of time for each experience. - 3.3.a.(1)(b) Elective experiences must also be listed in the program's design. - 3.3.a.(2) The program's structure must facilitate achievement of the program's educational goals and objectives. - 3.3.a.(3) The structure must permit residents to gain experience and sufficient practice with diverse patient populations, a variety of disease states, and a range of patient problems. - 3.3.a.(4) Residency programs must ensure that the program's learning experiences meet the above requirements for diversity, variety, and complexity. - 3.3.a.(5) No more than one-third of the twelve-month PGY1 managed care pharmacy residency program may deal with a specific patient disease state and population (e.g., diabetes, cardiovascular disease, multiple sclerosis, hepatitis C, inflammatory diseases). - 3.3.a.(6) Residents must spend two thirds or more of the program in patient care activities.
+- 3.3.a.(1) A written description of the structure of the program must be documented formally. - 3.3.a.(1)(a) The description must include required learning experiences and the length of time for each experience. - 3.3.a.(1)(b) Elective experiences must also be listed in the program's design. - 3.3.a.(2) The program's structure must facilitate achievement of the program's educational goals and objectives. - 3.3.a.(3) The structure must permit residents to gain experience and sufficient practice with diverse patient populations, a variety of disease states, and a range of patient problems. - 3.3.a.(4) Residency programs that are based in certain practice settings (e.g., long-term care, acute care, ambulatory care, hospice, pediatric hospital, home care) must ensure that the program's learning experiences meet the above requirements for diversity, variety, and complexity. - 3.3.a.(5) No more than one-third of the twelve-month PGY1 pharmacy residency program may deal with a specific patient disease state and population (e.g., critical care, oncology, cardiology). - 3.3.a.(6) Residents must spend two thirds or more of the program in direct patient care activities.